allstergamer/Allstergamer/readme.md

 ## 'weird' facts about me:
 > - I use my own keyboard layout (it's  qwerty with german keys on AltGr)
-> - I code stuff  that nobody needs I code stuff that nobody needs
+> - I code stuff  that nobody needs
 > - I'm Autistic and Trans
-> - I use Debian because my PC isn't strong and windows are garbage
+> - I use Debian because my PC isn't strong and windows is garbage
 > - I am in Pain with other humans

 #### for questions follow my discord: